elastic/elastic-agent/docs/test-framework-dev-guide.md

 # Developer Guide for the Integration and E2E Testing Framework

+## Prerequisites

+### Dependencies

+Go version >= Go 1.19

+GCloud CLI

+### Configuration

+ESS (QA) API Key to create on https://console.qa.cld.elstc.co/deployment-features/keys

+Warning: if you never created a deployment on it, you won't have permission to get this key so you will need to create one first.

 ## Writing tests

 Write integration and E2E tests by adding them to the `testing/integration`